Eggyreal/d2l/README.md

-# d2l
+## d2l
-write some basic functions for reciting will including basic usage of python functions numpy torch and so on
+write some basic functions for reciting which will including basic usage of python functions numpy torch and so on